siriil/gdback/README.md

 </p>

 # Description
 GDBack is a tool developed in Golang to extract relevant information about the system.
-This information can be useful when performing an investigation on a computer.
-The collected information is stored in a sqlite file.
+This can be useful when performing an investigation on a computer.
+The collected data is stored in a sqlite file.
 ### Features
  - Extracts all files from a disk or from a specific path with different parameters: their name, path, MD5 hash, size, modification and creation dates.
 # Usage